“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Show Quality vs Pet Great Danes

-The best option is to adopt a Great Dane puppy possessing a color from aforementioned list.
-Based on experience and suggestions from experts, it is better to select a Great Dane puppy having the same coat color as recognized by breed standard.
-Or you could simply choose a Great Dane as close as possible to the breed standard.
+With a plethora of Great Dane colors, choosing a coat color is entirely up to you.
+But based on experience and suggestions from experts, it is better to select a Great Dane puppy having a coat color recognized by the AKC and GDCA.
+Or a coat color that is as close as possible to the breed standard.

 Unofficial Great Dane colors

 Aside from the seven official Great Dane colors, there are also occurrence of many other coat colors and patterns in Great Danes which are not recognized by the AKC and GDCA and are referred to as mismarks.
 And some of the most common colors are:

 A Fanw Harlequin or Fawnequin Great Dane is a Harlequin mismark.
 The base coat color is white and has golden yellow-colored splotches.
 The patterns and colors could also vary, including Brindle and Merle.

 If you are looking for a show dog, a Fawnequin is not something you’d like.
 But if you’re looking for a pet Dane, then a Fawnequin can be a good choice.

 Among all Great Dane colors, White Great Danes are the rarest.
 They are referred to as “Double Merles” because they hold two Merle genes.
 Dog shows and the AKC do not favor these Danes because they are prone to problems such as hearing and vision impairment.
 And breeding to produce White Great Danes is also considered unethical.

 3. Black and White Great Danes

 The Black and White Great Dane should not be confused with the Mantle.
 It is simply a Black Great Dane that has white markings on its body.
 As opposed to a Mantle who has predominantly white legs and a white chest that goes up to its body, the Black and White Dane’s markings are usually smaller and are found on the paws and chest.